Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Build

       Command to take a smart contract module written in Rust and create a Wasm module that can be deployed on chain.
 The command is run from :term:`cargo-concordium`.

+   Candidate

+      Option on the official list of candidates for the election.
+Since there are only 10 places for the 2024 election, not all nominees are necessarily candidates.

    cargo-concordium